SuryaRavichandran0108/airtravel-safety-api/README.md

 This project is a live, data-driven website aimed at helping nervous flyers understand the true safety of air travel through clear statistics and visual comparisons with other transportation modes.

+Update 2.0 includes the “Flying Today?” function, which is a personalized reassurance tool that lets users enter a flight number (e.g., AA2025) and instantly see the weather conditions at their departure and arrival airports.
+It complements the broader air safety statistics on the site by offering context-specific insights.

 ---

 ## Overview